schneems/Potential-Friend-Finder/README.md

 If you want to contribute and you need to reach me, you can find me on the twitters @schneems

+Also want to give a shout out to @mattt for clueing me into friends-of-a-friend graph theor...he is awesome.

 Copyright (c) 2011 Schneems